lawmurray/mendingwall/docs/tidy-menus.md

 If `menus.conf` is in a system directory and you wish to make changes to it, first copy it to `$XDG_CONFIG_HOME/mendingwall/menus.conf` or `$HOME/.config/mendingwall/menus.conf`.

-The config file is in the [KeyFile](https://docs.gtk.org/glib/struct.KeyFile.html) format.
+The config file is a [KeyFile](https://docs.gtk.org/glib/struct.KeyFile.html).
 It contains any number of group headers to identify applications, each followed by key-value pairs that specify the desktop environments in which to show that application.
 For example:
 ```
 [org.kde.Konsole]
 OnlyShowIn=KDE